chetanbg1/cbg-microservice/README.md

- 	more microservices means more resources high investment diificult to maintain transaction safty and data boundry debugging of problems are harder
+ 	more microservices means more resources high investment diificult to maintain transaction safty and data boundry debugging of problems are harder challenges in microservices -
+    monitoring  / tracking
+    managing product realse
+    lot of teams need to cordinate together to deploy application as whole to get realse

 										--> Microservice 1 -->	|